magnet-cl/django-project-template/ansible/Readme.md

 ```sh
 ansible-playbook -i inventory.yaml -l <host_or_group> deploy.yaml
 ```
 with host_or_group from inventory.

+### Working directory

-(It can also be run from another directories, but requires paths for yaml files)
+Please run Ansible from this directory.
+It can also be run from other ones, but:
+- yaml files require a path
+- some tasks use `dirname $PWD` to get the path to the project in localhost

 ### Quickstart